ditschi/OrcaSlicer-user-profiles/README.md

 The profiles from this repo can simply be copied to `~/.config/OrcaSlicer/user/default/` to add them to OrcaSlicer

-Using the [python script](./convert_slicer_profiles.py) can be used to migrate profiles for all other printers from AnycubicSlicerNext as well.
-Check the [detailed documentation](#automated-conversion-with-python-script) for more details.

 ## Extracting form AnycubicSlicerNext to OrcaSlicer